-HannaLore Hein comes to SHRA with a BA in History and an MA in Applied Historical Research.
-She has a particular interest in regional and western American history.
-Her long-standing passion for history led her to enroll in a class taught by renowned historian, Dr. Patricia Limerick as a sophomore at CU-Boulder.
-Under her guidance, HannaLore became intrigued with the concept of regional history and enrolled in a certificate program offered through The Center of the American West.
-In May 2011, HannaLore Hein graduated Magna Cum Laude in History with the Center’s certificate in Western American Studies.
-In the fall of 2012, HannaLore began a graduate program in Applied Historical Research at Boise State University where she focused her studies on entrepreneurial and environmental history of the American West.
-The culmination of her studies was a master’s thesis that explored the history of two legacy companies in Boise, Idaho and their role in creating a sense of place.
-In addition, HannaLore participated as an inaugural member of Boise State’s Venture College, a program that teaches students real-world entrepreneurial skills.
-She also partook in a year-long internship with Stevens Historical Research Associates (SHRA) from 2013-2014, and began full-time work as a Research Historian here after finishing her degree in May 2015.
+HannaLore Hein comes to SHRA with a B.A. in History, an M.A. in Applied Historical Research, and coursework in American Architectural History.
+Her long-standing passion for history led her to enroll in a class taught by renowned historian, Dr. Patricia Limerick as a sophomore at the University of Colorado, at Boulder, which sparked her interest in regional and western American history.
+In May 2011, HannaLore Hein graduated Magna Cum Laude in History and with the Center of the American West’s certificate in Western American Studies.
+In the fall of 2012, HannaLore began a graduate program in Applied Historical Research at Boise State University where she focused her studies on the entrepreneurial and environmental history of the American West.
+The culmination of her studies was a master’s project that used architectural history as a lens through which to explore the corporate histories of two legacy companies in Boise, Idaho and their role in creating a sense of place.
+While at Boise State University, HannaLore participated as an inaugural member of the University’s Venture College, where she networked and developed real-world entrepreneurial and business skills.
+She also partook in a year-long internship with Stevens Historical Research Associates (SHRA) from 2013-2014.
+HannaLore became a full-time Research Historian with SHRA after earning her degree in May 2015.